BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/fundamentals/api-interfaces.md

 # API Interfaces in RiotBlossom

 RiotBlossom serves three major API interfaces.
-Each of the major interfaces correspond to an API supported by RiotBlossom:
+Each of the major interfaces corresponds to an API supported by RiotBlossom:
 - Riot Games --> `Riot`
 - DataDragon --> `DataDragon`
 - CommunityDragon --> `CommunityDragon`

-This is how it corresponds to for the codesies:
+This is how it corresponds to the codesies:

 ```csharp
 using BlossomiShymae.RiotBlossom.Api;